4 Mobile Design Hacks for Squarespace

-Squarespace is freakin’ awesome (if you didn’t know, we're huge Squarespace fans over here) and it’s especially awesome because it practically creates a whole mobile optimized site for you, so you don’t really have to worry about doing any of that.
+Squarespace is freakin’ awesome (if you didn’t know, we're huge Squarespace fans over here) and it’s especially awesome because it makes optimizing your site for mobile oh-so-easy!

 Problem: Have you ever noticed when you’re looking at your mobile site and there’s just so much space in between elements?
 This might be because you've used spacers.
 Maybe you’ve used a few spacers stacked on top of each other, or even just one spacer.
 You've got it looking great on the desktop view, but when you look at it on mobile, it’s just waaay too much space.